Fiscal Year 2025 Adopted Budget

 Safety & Security

-The proposed Safety & Security budget for FY25 is quadruple what it was in FY22.
+The Safety & Security budget for FY25 is quadruple what it was in FY22.
 TriMet more than doubled the number of security personnel on our transit system in the last year, as we continue to adopt a comprehensive and layered approach to safety and security.
-Today, there are more than 350 unarmed security personnel providing presence, assistance and resources to riders – more than ever before.
+Today, there are more than 450 people across a number of teams providing a safety and security presence on board and at rail platforms and transit centers – more than ever before.
 Among them, is our innovative Safety Response Team, whose members carry Narcan, a life-saving, FDA-approved nasal spray that can reverse the effects of an opioid overdose.
 The Safety Response Team, increased personnel and a number of other efforts were the result of our Reimagining Public Safety on Transit initiatives, which grew out of the social justice movement of 2020.
 In addition to the increased presence on board our buses and trains and across our transit system, TriMet has established a Safety Operations Center, which helps coordinate our response to non-emergency security concerns that occur on our system.
 Riders can reach the team 24 hours per day by texting or calling 503-238-7433 (RIDE) or by using the security button on our homepage, trimet.org.

 Capital investments

 Our capital projects are focused on making our transit system safe, comfortable, reliable and convenient.
-We’ll complete A Better Red in FY25.
-That’s a project that brought over $100 million in federal investments to our region, creating jobs and modernizing our light rail system to create a better experience for all riders.
-The project, set for completion in late August, has already improved train movement at key sections of the system near Portland International Airport and our Gateway Transit Center.
-It will also extend the MAX Red Line an additional 10 stations into Hillsboro, helping to provide more capacity in a growing job center of Washington County.
+We completed A Better Red in late August 2024.
+That project brought over $100 million in federal investments to our region, creating jobs and modernizing our light rail system to create a better experience for all riders.
+The project has already improved train movement at key sections of the system near Portland International Airport and our Gateway Transit Center.
+It also extended the MAX Red Line an additional 10 stations into Hillsboro, helping to provide more capacity in a growing job center of Washington County.
 We’re also replacing our oldest light rail vehicles with our new Type 6 models, expanding the SE Park Avenue Park & Ride as originally planned and developing our Columbia Operations Facility, which is pivotal for testing and expansion of our Zero-Emissions Bus Program.

 Climate action